mlflow/mlflow/README.rst

 **Note:** The current version of MLflow is an alpha release.
 This means that APIs and storage formats are subject to change!

-**Note 2:** We have not tested MLflow against Windows yet.
-Despite this, we would appreciate any help which would make MLflow work better in Windows.
+**Note 2:** We do not currently support running MLflow on windows.
+Despite this, we would appreciate any contributions which would make MLflow work better in Windows.

 Installing